 - Wash your hands with soap and warm water.
 Dry them with a clean towel.

 - Bend your knees and squat low to the ground.

 - Gently put your index finger high inside your vagina.
 The cervix is at the top of the vagina.
 Find the IUD string coming from your cervix.
 Never pull on the string.
 You should not be able to feel the plastic of the IUD itself.
 Wash your hands after you are done checking your IUD string.

-- Your doctor will need to remove your IUD after 3 years for Skyla®, after 5 years for Kyleena®, or after 6 years for Liletta® or Mirena®.
+- Your doctor will need to remove your IUD after 3 years for Skyla®, after 5 years for Kyleena®, after 6 years for Liletta®, or after 7 years for Mirena®.
 You will also need to have it replaced if it comes out of your uterus.
 If you are using Mirena® or Liletta® and want to stop, your doctor can remove it at any time.
 However, you may become pregnant as soon as Kyleena®, Liletta®, Mirena®, or Skyla® is removed or if you have intercourse the week before Liletta® is removed.
 Use another form of birth control or have a new IUD inserted to keep from getting pregnant.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.